At Alara we have spent over 30 years working out and implementing how we can create a sustainable food production system.

 Social

-The social pillar of Sustainability is understanding, appreciating and valuing the community in which the business is based.
-We do this by hosting great parties to encourage community engagement .
-The Camley Street Harvest Party is an annual event that hosts up to 1000 guests.
-All food, drink and entertainment at the party is entirely free.
+The Camley Street Harvest Party is an annual event taking place every September that hosts up to 1000 guests.
+All food, drink and entertainment at the party are entirely free.
 We use food from the Alara Permaculture Garden around the factory and engage with other neighbouring food businesses to contribute.
 Many amazing developments have sprung from the party, not least, our amazing plan to develop the most sustainable urban development in the world in King’s Cross.

 Governance